codecentric/helm-charts/charts/keycloak/README.md

     port: http
   initialDelaySeconds: 30
   timeoutSeconds: 1

+startupProbe: |
+  httpGet:
+    path: /auth/
+    port: http
+  initialDelaySeconds: 30
+  timeoutSeconds: 1
+  failureThreshold: 30
+  periodSeconds: 5
 ```

-The above YAML references introduces the custom value `contextPath` which is possible because `startupScripts`, `livenessProbe`, and `readinessProbe` are templated using the `tpl` function.
+The above YAML references introduces the custom value `contextPath` which is possible because `startupScripts`, `livenessProbe`, `readinessProbe`, and `startupProbe` are templated using the `tpl` function.
 Note that it must not start with a slash.
 Alternatively, you may supply it via CLI flag: